Neotys-Labs/Tricentis-Tosca/README.md

 1. Download the [latest release](https://github.com/Neotys-Labs/Tricentis-Tosca/releases/latest).

-2. Unzip in the Tosca Commander directory of the Tricentis Tosca installation directory (for example: C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\ToscaCommander).
+2. Unzip it in the Tosca Commander directory of the Tricentis Tosca installation directory (for example: C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\ToscaCommander).

-3. Unzip in the TBox directory of the Tricentis Tosca installation directory (for example: C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\TBox).
+3. Unzip it in the TBox directory of the Tricentis Tosca installation directory (for example: C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\TBox).

-4. Unblock "ToscaCommander\NeoLoadAddOn.dll" (Right click the DLL > Properties and tick **Unblock**).
+4. Unblock the "ToscaCommander\NeoLoadAddOn.dll" file (Right click the DLL > Properties and tick **Unblock**).

-5. Copy the "TCAddOn.dll" from ToscaCommander directory to TBox directory in the installation directory.
+5. Copy the "TCAddOn.dll" file from Tosca Commander directory to TBox directory in the installation directory.

-6. Unblock "TBox\NeoLoadAddOn.dll" (Right click the DLL > Properties and tick **Unblock**).
+6. Unblock the "TBox\NeoLoadAddOn.dll" file (Right click the DLL > Properties and tick **Unblock**).

 7. Edit the file **TBox\Tricentis.Automation.Agent.exe.config** in the installation directory of Tricentis Tosca: